SteveD3/steved3.github.io/_posts/2021-12-14-Phishing-2021-Year-In-Review.md

 The script also included an element of exclusivity, as victims were told they could only use the service if they received an email, or SMS, regarding their invitation, adding that they are “required to reply to this invitation within 24 hours of this notification.”

 If and when the victim was successfully hooked, the scam continued and they were directed to complete a form that included personal information, such as address, mobile phone number, mothers maiden name, and birthdate.
-From there, they were directed to a financial form that collected banking details and bank card information.
-Once all of that was submitted the victim was directed to the actual NHS website.
+From there, they were directed to a financial form that collected banking details and bank card data.
+Once all of that was submitted, the victim was directed to the actual NHS website.

 It isn’t clear how successful these campaigns were, but the timing of them is what made them memorable.
 Criminals will always find a way to leverage large events or circumstances, and this is a perfect example of that.